 The Apples: Macintosh, Cortlands, Granny Smith, Jonagold, McCowan, Mutsu, Red & Golden Delicious

 When to chew: Weekends, 9:00a.m.-5:00p.m.

 How to get there: Take the New Jersey Transit’s #196 or #197 bus from Port Authority to the Warwick Station (the bus route is via Willowbrook).
-The orchard is 1/2 mile down the road.
+The orchard is 1 mile down the road.
 Take a walk or call Josie’s taxi at 845.986.8073.

 2. Outhouse Orchards | New Salem, NY | oM Review

 Why crop up here: Local families come just for the apple cider doughnuts.
 Walk past the goats and clucking roosters and into the large market for some fresh produce, Pennsylvania Dutch candies, jugs of apple cider, or jams.
 You can also pick your own pumpkins and explore a corn maze.
 Oh, and did we mention those doughnuts?

 The Apples: Ten varieties, including Red Delicious, Granny Smith, and McIntosh